-Biden marks transgender day with policy changes, criticism of GOP
+Biden marks transgender visibility day with new policies, GOP criticism

 Much of the White House’s attention will focus on transgender kids, some of whom will join their parents at the White House to meet Emhoff and Rachel Levine, the assistant secretary for health and the first openly transgender person to hold an office requiring Senate confirmation.

-Biden said attempts to ban transgender youth from sports, outlaw conversations about the LGBT community in classrooms and efforts to criminalize medical care for transgender youth undermine America’s values.
+Biden said attempts to ban transgender youths from sports, outlaw conversations about the LGBTQ community in classrooms and criminalize medical care for transgender youths undermine America’s values.

-Last month, Texas Gov. Greg Abbott (R) called on “licensed professionals” along with “members of the general public” to report the parents of transgender youth to state authorities if their children appear to be receiving gender-affirming medical care.
+Last month, Texas Gov. Greg Abbott (R) called on “licensed professionals” along with “members of the general public” to report the parents of transgender youths to state authorities if their children appear to be receiving gender-affirming medical care.

 Arizona’s Republican governor, Doug Ducey, signed a bill Wednesday that will prevent transgender girls from playing on girls sports teams.
-The Republican also signed other legislation outlawing gender confirmation surgery for any person younger than 18.
+The Republican also signed legislation outlawing gender confirmation surgery for any person younger than 18.

 Biden called these types of bills “wrong.”